✌️ Chapter XII: Irene

 Another thing that has been haunting her for a long time is that a five-million dollar prize could have gone to his mother's recovery.

-In the summer of 2048, Mrs. Liu had to undergo an open-heart surgery and it didn't help that there was a recession in their homeland of mainland China.
-The family-owned bank and its branches across the Philippines shut down as well.
+In the summer of 2048, Mrs. Liu had to undergo an open-heart surgery and it didn't help that there was a recession caused by ongoing wars in mainland China.
+The family-owned bank and its branches across the Philippines had all shut down as well.
 She passed away a week after the event.

 The people in Aspin had to be tough, even if that means being penurious and opportunistic on several occasions.
 Irene and her mom struggled to trust most people because of how folks like the Liu family had to treat them differently.